Philip-21/Wallet-Api/readme.md

- A Simple wallet Api for Simulating and facilitating payments
+ A Simple wallet system for Simulating and facilitating payments

  ####  Functionalities
    Functionalities include for the wallet system includes